firefox35/GolfnStuff/README.md

 - Home Screen Buttons : They consist on the header the following
   - Home : The home button applies to all website pages to bring you to the home page.
-  - Wines : This view shown the reviewed wine card that can be clicked to show the detail of the wine.
+  - Reviews : This view shown the reviewed wine card that can be clicked to show the detail of the wine.
   - Comment : The user enters where they can add a review of a wine.
   - Register : Sign up to become a member.
   - Login : Enter User credentials
   - Learn More : This brings you to the about page.

-Wines Screen
+Review Screen

-- The wine shown on the screen once clicked will brings you to the Description of the wine. where you can edit or delete.
+- The review shown on the screen once clicked will brings you to the Description of the review. where you can edit or delete.

 # Testing